MeoMunDep/Cygnus/README.md

 ## Introduction
 **MeoMunDep Clicker** is a Tampermonkey script that automatically clicks on the [Cygnus Finance](https://i.cygnus.finance/) website.
-The script performs 10 clicks every 500ms to automate interactions efficiently.

 ## 🛠 Installation
 ### 1️⃣ Install Tampermonkey